Monte Carlo Masters 2022: Stefanos Tsitsipas breezes past Laslo Djere to reach quarter-finals

 There was an upset though as Norway's fourth-seed Casper Ruud followed Djokovic and Alcaraz out of the tournament.

-The Miami finalist was beaten by the talented but inconsistent Grigor Dimitrov of Bulgaria, 6-3, 7-5.
+The Miami finalist was beaten by Grigor Dimitrov of Bulgaria, 6-3, 7-5, who next meets Poland's Hubert Hurkacz for a place in the semi-final.

 Read all the Latest News, Trending News, Cricket News, Bollywood News, India News and Entertainment News here.
 Follow us on Facebook, Twitter and Instagram.